JuliaLang/julia/doc/src/manual/style-guide.md

 Writing code as a series of steps at the top level is a quick way to get started solving a problem, but you should try to divide a program into functions as soon as possible.
 Functions are more reusable and testable, and clarify what steps are being done and what their inputs and outputs are.
-Furthermore, code inside functions tends to run much faster than top level code, due to how Julia's compiler works.
+Furthermore, code inside functions tends to run much faster than the top-level code, due to how Julia's compiler works.

 It is also worth emphasizing that functions should take arguments, instead of operating directly